Agalychnis callidryas: Behaviour and ecology

-Diet

-Adult red-eyed tree frogs are primarily carnivores, eating crickets, moths, grasshoppers, flies, mosquitoes, and other insects.
+Adult red-eyed tree frogs are primarily carnivores, eating moths, Orthopterans (crickets, katydids and grasshoppers), Dipterans (flies and mosquitoes), and other insects.
 Occasionally, they also eat smaller amphibians.
-Tadpoles eat plants, algae, plankton, bacteria, carrion, and their fellow tadpoles.
+Their tadpoles eat plants, algae, plankton, bacteria, carrion, and their fellow tadpoles.
 After metamorphosis, froglets begin consuming small insects like fruit flies and pinhead crickets.

-A study on carotenoids consumption has shown they play an important role in development, phenotype, and fecundity.
+A study on carotenoid consumption has shown they play an important role in development, phenotype, and fecundity in this species.
 There is a critical window after metamorphosis where carotenoids improve female growth rate and fecundity, and lead to a redder skin in both sexes.
-Carotenoids are important nutrients for wild red-eyed tree frogs and especially for captive red-eyed tree frogs, who sometimes suffer skin pigmentation degradation due to an inadequate diet.
+Carotenoids are important nutrients for wild red-eyed tree frogs and especially for captive red-eyed tree frogs, who sometimes suffer the degradation of skin pigmentation due to an inadequate diet.